Projection Methods for Operator Learning and Universal Approximation: Introduction

 \section{Introduction}

 Operator learning is a branch of deep learning involved with approximating (potentially highly nonlinear) continuous operators between Banach spaces.
-The interest of operator learning lies in the fact that it allows to model complex phenomena, e.g. dynamical systems, whose underlying governing equations are not known \cite{DeepOnet,ANIE,NIDE}.
+The interest of operator learning lies in the fact that it allows to model complex phenomena, e.g. dynamical systems, whose underlying governing equations are not known \cite{DeepOnet,ANIE_NAT,NIDE,operator_learning_survey}.
 The study of operator learning was initiated by the theoretical work \cite{chen}, whose implementation was given in \cite{DeepOnet}.
+Since then, this field has expanded significantly both in its theoretical and applied scope to encompass a variety of architectures \cite{fanaskov2023spectral,yamazaki2025finite,wu2025po,liu2024render,ANIE_NAT,NIDE,nelsen2024operator,li2020multipole,li2025harnessing}

-Projection methods, e.g. Galerkin meethods, are approaches for finding solutions of an operator equation by approximating this on prescribed subspaces through a projection \cite{KVZ,Fle}.
+Projection methods, e.g. Galerkin methods, are approaches for finding solutions of an operator equation by approximating this on prescribed subspaces through a projection \cite{KVZ,Fle}.
 After projecting the operator equation on a subspace, it is not necessarily true that this equation has a solution.
 When projected solutions exist, upon increasing the dimension of the subspaces one would want the solutions to converge to a solution of the original equation.
 This is not necessarily the case.
 The main question of projection methods is whether projected solutions exist, and converge to a solution of the original non-projected equation.

 We can formulate the problem of operator learning in relation to projection methods as follows.
 We want to learn projections on (finite dimensional) subspaces, and a map between subspaces such that we can approximate a target operator between Banach spaces.
-This operator is assumed to satisfy an operator equation whose solutions model the data, as formulated in \cite{ANIE,NIDE} for the case of integral and integro-differential operators.
+This operator is assumed to satisfy an operator equation whose solutions model the data, as formulated in \cite{ANIE_NAT,NIDE} for the case of integral and integro-differential operators.
 Our problem is therefore two-fold.
 First, we want to learn an operator whose solutions of a corresponding operator equation model data.
 Second, we want to approximate the operator on a projected space, and solve the projected operator equation.
 A similar approach for a class of integral operators was employed in \cite{Spectral}.
+More general overviews of operator learning techniques in their theoretical and practical frameworks can be found in \cite{operator_learning_survey,boulle2024mathematical,jha2025theory}.